 AUTHOR & BLOGGER

 She blogs at Patheos as A Modern Traditional Witch and at Witches & Pagans as Fine Art Witchery.
-She is a contributor for The Witches' Almanac (2017-2018).
-Her first book, The Witch's Cauldron, is due out from Llewellyn Worldwide in May 2017, and a book on sigil witchery is in the works for early 2018.
+She is a contributor for The Witches' Almanac (2017-2019).
+Her first book The Witch's Cauldron came out in May 2017 Llewellyn Worldwide, followed by Sigil Witchery (January 2018).
+She co-authored The Witch's Altar with Jason Mankey (November 2018), and her book on Modern Traditional Witchcraft "Weave the Liminal" is due out in early 2019.

 She lives in Seattle, Washington with her partner, musician Nathaniel Johnstone – with whom they have a band (The Nathaniel Johnstone Band) and other collaborative projects.
 They have three cats: Eleanor, Simon, and Sam.
 A fourth cat is imminent.